 (Availability is subject to change without notice).

 About Renesas Electronics Corporation

 Renesas Electronics Corporation (TSE: 6723) delivers trusted embedded design innovation with complete semiconductor solutions that enable billions of connected, intelligent devices to enhance the way people work and live—securely and safely.
-A global leader in microcontrollers, analog, power, and SoC products and integrated platforms, Renesas provides the expertise, quality, and comprehensive solutions for a broad range of Automotive, Industrial, Home Electronics, Office Automation and Information Communication Technology applications to help shape a limitless future.
+A global leader in microcontrollers, analog, power and SoC products and integrated platforms, Renesas provides the expertise, quality, and comprehensive solutions for a broad range of Automotive, Industrial, Home Electronics, Office Automation and Information Communication Technology applications to help shape a limitless future.
 Learn more at renesas.com.

 ###

 (Remarks) Green Hills, the Green Hills logo, INTEGRITY and Multivisor are trademarks or registered trademarks of Green Hills Software, in the U.S. and/or internationally.
 Android is a trademark of Google LLC.
 Arm is a registered trademark of Arm Limited.
 Renesas autonomy is a trademark of Renesas Electronics Corporation.
 All other trademarks are the property of their respective owners.